sunfmin/mcp-go-debugger/docs/PRD.md

 - Launch Go programs directly from the MCP with debug capabilities enabled
 - Attach to running Go processes that support debugging
 - Debug a Go source file directly (similar to `dlv debug`) by compiling and debugging it
+- Debug a single Go test function directly by compiling and running the test with the debugger
 - Manage the entire debugging lifecycle within a single MCP process
 - Display connection status and information